-who each stated that he or she was involved in the commission of the alleged crime charged against the defendants.
+has admitted lying under oath.
+You may give his testimony such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.

+The witnesses

+have pleaded guilty to a crime arising out of the same allegations for which the defendant is now on trial.
 You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.

-The witnesses have pleaded guilty to a crime arising out of the same allegations for which the defendan is now on trial.
-You may give the testimony of these witnesses such weight as you believ it deserves, keeping in mind that it must be considered with caution and great care Moreover, the guilty pleas of these defendants cannot to be considered as evidence against the defendant on trial now.
+Moreover, the guilty pleas of these defendants cannot to be considered as evidence against the defendant on trial now.